-Known as Incan Berries, Aztec Berries, Cape Gooseberries or ground cherries in different parts of the world, these tangy berries are a favorite among both children and adults.
+Known as Incan Berries, Aztec Berries, Cape Gooseberries, or ground cherries in different parts of the world, these tangy berries are a favorite among both children and adults.
 Though originally from Peru, Physalis peruviana grows in many parts of the world today, from South Africa to the United Kingdom to New Zealand.
-Golden berries are sweet and tart, which make it a popular ingredient in cookies, desserts, and other baked goods, as well as salads, yogurts, cereals, and trail mixes.
+Golden berries are sweet and tart, which makes them a popular ingredient in cookies, desserts, and other baked goods, as well as salad, yogurt, cereal, and trail mix.

-Enjoy these sweet berries by the handful or add them to your trail mixes, granolas, cereals, yogurts, baked goods, and so much more!
+Enjoy these sweet berries by the handful or add them to your trail mix, granola, cereal, yogurt, baked good, and so much more!

 Raw golden berries*